 While the Cellular Jail is the crown jewel of things to do in Port Blair, the Andaman Islands offer plenty of other attractions:

-- Neil Island Tour Packages: Known for its beaches and coral reefs, Neil Island is a perfect getaway after soaking in the history of Kala Pani.
+Neil Island Tour Packages:Known for the beaches and the coral reefs, Neil Island is just right for a hideout after soaking in the history of Kala Pani.